Back to all blogs

 The cache (the 142x)

-Avrea's cache backing is on-runner.
-At NVMe read speeds, a Next.js build with all tasks cached takes 1.4 seconds because that's roughly how long it takes to read the task outputs back and verify them.
+Avrea's cache backing is co-located.
+Next.js build with all tasks cached takes 1.4 seconds because that's roughly how long it takes to read the task outputs back and verify them.
 Most of those 1.4 seconds is pnpm resolving the workspace plus Node booting.
 The bundler does close to nothing.

 Other benchmarks in this series